A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-Citing two of Pincherle's papers from 1917--1918 and \textsc{P\'{o}lya and Szeg\"{o} 1925} {P\'{o}lya, G.}, the authors write, ``The aim of this note is to prove that every real number $z$ can be represented in the interval $[0,2]$ by means of dyadic continued square roots."
+Citing two of Pincherle's papers from 1917--1918 and \hyperref[Pol1925]{\textsc{P\'{o}lya and Szeg\"{o} 1925}} {Polya@P\'{o}lya, G.} {Szeg\"{o}, G.}, the authors write, ``The aim of this note is to prove that every real number $z$ can be represented in the interval $[0,2]$ by means of dyadic continued square roots."
 They take an unusual, symbolic approach to these representations: ``Let $\Sigma = \{+, -\}^N$ be the set of all sequences whose $n$th term $\sigma(n)$ is either a plus or a minus symbol.
 For any sequence $\sigma\in\Sigma$ let $W(\sigma)$ be given by

 where we first assume that the expression $W(\sigma)$ represents a well-defined real number for each $\sigma\in\Sigma$."